Loading profile data...

 If you're setting up a business with someone else, a partnership might be a good option.
 You'll share responsibility for your business including any losses, costs and profits.
 If the business fails, you're personally responsible for debts.

-This is similar to a partnership but it is different in that you're only responsible for the debts up to the amount of your investment in the business.
+A limited liability partnership (LLP) is similar to a partnership, but different in that you're only responsible for the debts up to the amount of your investment in the business.

 Limited company